trump mortgage rates

 • Mortgage rates fluctuate based on a number of external factors, including supply and demand.

-In addition to his mortgage bonds announcement, Trump has also proposed restricting large institutional investors from purchasing single-family homes.
+In addition to his mortgage bonds announcement, President Trump has also proposed restricting large institutional investors from purchasing single-family homes.
 While this sounds like a win for homebuyers, it’s important to note that institutional investors currently own only 1 to 3% of single-family residences nationwide.
 Still, the proposal signals a renewed focus on prioritizing owner-occupied buyers.

-What homebuyers can do next
+Ready to purchase a home?
+What you can do next

 Right now, homebuyers are asking: Should I move forward or wait for rates to drop?